hasiburrahman4/hasiburrahman4.github.io/README.md

 This repository contains the Phase 4 prototype simulation for the **Autonomous Safety Interlock (ASI-PLC)** — the hardware-enforcement layer of the Adaptive Trust Chain framework.
 The ATC is a five-layer permissioned blockchain architecture that closes the *passive safety gap* in weld certification for green hydrogen infrastructure by translating blockchain compliance state into a physical **Compliance Bit** at Safety PLC level via OPC-UA.

 The Phase 4 simulator reproduces the five-step Compliance Bit decision cycle (Algorithm 2 in the paper) and all Monte Carlo results reported in **Section VII-E** of the manuscript.
-It is a design-level prototype — latency parameters are derived from published Hyperledger Besu QBFT benchmarks, not a deployed physical system.
+It is a design-level prototype — latency parameters are derived from published Hyperledger Besu QBFT benchmarks (Saleh & Cevik, 2025), not a deployed physical system.

 ---